ReinerNippes/selfhosted_on_docker/README.md

 ### Nextcloud is differnet

-Nextcloud has four additional variables.
-You can define if you want to install Collabora and/or Talk additional.
+Nextcloud has some additional variables.
+You can define if you want to install Collabora, OnlyOfiice and/or Talk additional.
 If you want to install Collabora you can choice your dictionaries as well.

 ```yaml